About the Oregon Synod

 The Oregon Synod is one of the 65 synods of the Evangelical Lutheran Church in America.
 The ELCA is a community of faith that shares a passion for making positive changes in the world.
 Our faith is built around a strong belief in God, as made known in Jesus Christ.
 Through service, advocacy, worship, and education, we practice our faith, grow in our relationship with God, and experience God’s grace in our lives.

-Here in Oregon we are over 30,000 some Lutherans in 111 congregations (including Trinity Lutheran in Tulelake, CA.) We welcome you everywhere we are, and we thank you for helping make the world a better place for everybody.
+Here in Oregon we are over 30,000 some Lutherans in 111 congregations (including Trinity Lutheran in Tulelake, CA.) Our synod is divided into 12 regional clusters, each led by a cluster dean.

 Reconciling in Christ